 Gentleman’s Hustle (Ex)

 The agent is adept at chasing after suspects of crimes he inspects, or running from suspects.
 Starting at 3rd level, he gains a 10-foot movement bonus to his base land speed.
 This increases by 5 feet every 4 levels thereafter.
-He loses this bonus movement speed while in any armor.
+He loses this bonus movement speed while in any armor other than light.

 This ability replaces troubadour.